Chic African Culture Africa Factbook

 Begin by rehydrating the dried Mopane worms.
 Place them in a bowl and cover them with boiling water.
 Let them soak for about 10 minutes until they soften.
 Drain the water from the worms and pat them dry using a paper towel.

 Heat vegetable oil in a deep frying pan or skillet over medium-high heat.
 The oil should be deep enough to fully submerge the worms.
 Once the oil is hot, carefully add the Mopane worms to the pan.
-Be cautious as the moisture from the worms may cause the oil to splatter.
+Be cautious, as the moisture from the worms may cause the oil to splatter.

 Fry the worms for approximately 5-7 minutes or until they turn golden brown and become crispy.
 Stir them occasionally to ensure even frying.
-Using a slotted spoon or tongs, remove the fried worms from the oil and transfer them to a paper towel-lined plate to drain excess oil.
+Using a slotted spoon or tongs, remove the fried worms from the oil and transfer them to a paper towel-lined plate to drain excess fat.

 Season the fried Mopane worms with salt or your preferred seasoning, such as chili powder, garlic powder, or a spice blend, for added flavor.
 Allow the worms to cool slightly before serving.
 They are typically enjoyed as a snack or side dish.